Today I'm sharing a few tips with my artist friends,

 Phthalo Green

-Turquoise - American Journey - love this one - color varies
+*Turquoise - American Journey or DaVinci- love this!

 Turquoise - Lukas - color varies by maker